xvillaneau/gameboy-sandbox/README.md

 "games" would be quite a stretch).
 I'm a beginner in Assembly programming, so expect some roughness.

+## Bouncing Ball

+So far this is the only project here.
+It's just a ball bouncing around.

+I started with "Hello World", then tried to make the message bounce around the screen.
+After one weekend of poking around, I now have a small ball bouncing more convincingly and that can be (somewhat) controlled.

+Next steps:
+- [ ] Make proper sprite for the ball
+- [ ] Experiment with using larger sprites (16x16 px?)
+- [ ] Implement 16-bit physics, make the game slower
+- [ ] Implement drag & friction
+- [ ] Add sound effects
+- [ ] Extend collisions detection to other objects

 ## Usage

 The ROMs in this project are built using RGBDS, you will need to install it: